fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Step 4: Select your agent routing options

 > [!IMPORTANT]
-> Call presentation to agents may conflict with Location-Based Routing restrictions.
+> Call presentation to agents might conflict with Location-Based Routing restrictions.
 In this case, the agent receives a call toast but can't answer the call.
 This continues until an agent answers, the caller hangs up, or the call queue times out.
 For more information on Location-Based Routing, see [Plan Location-Based Routing for Direct Routing](./location-based-routing-plan.md).

 **Routing method** determines the order in which agents receive calls from the queue.